FairTradeWorker/i-cannot-help-with-t/PRD.md

 ## Design Direction

-The design should feel modern, fluid, and premium - like browsing a high-end marketplace where every interaction delights.
-Extensive use of glassmorphism (frosted glass effects with backdrop blur), smooth animations throughout the interface, and center-aligned navigation create an immersive, app-like experience that feels contemporary and engaging.
+The design should feel modern, fluid, and professional - like browsing a high-end marketplace where every interaction is purposeful.
+Use of glassmorphism (frosted glass effects with backdrop blur), smooth animations throughout the interface, and slightly reduced border radius (0.375rem instead of 1rem) create a more refined, less playful aesthetic that communicates trust and expertise.

 ## Color Selection